MI-AFP/tutorials/tutorials/02_functions-types.md

 ### String

 String is really nothing but just list of characters `[Char]`.
-Only difference is that there are more functions for working specially with `String`s - like `putStr`, `lines`, `words` and more (see [Data.String]).
+The only difference is that there are more functions for working especially with `String`s - like `putStr`, `lines`, `words` and more (see [Data.String]).
 For more efficient working with strings is [text] package providing "a time and space-efficient implementation of Unicode text" with [Data.Text] - two variants: Lazy and Strict.
-Later on, we will get back to this problem which makes life of Haskell programmer sometimes little bit uneasy.
+Later on, we will get back to this problem which makes a life of Haskell programmer sometimes little bit uneasy.

 ## Simple functions